acfinspace/Spacelibraryoftales/docs/index.md

 - Add a page yourself through a pull request.
 Let's try to have the same format all around.
     - One page per written piece, named with the piece title all together and in small characters (es.: The Interview becomes theinterview.md)
-    - The pieces are to be put into a folder with the author's name all together and in small characters (es.: Miyoshi Akachi becomes miyoshiakachi).
+    - If the author has 2 or more pieces, the pieces are to be put into a folder with the author's name all together and in small characters (es.: Miyoshi Akachi becomes miyoshiakachi).
     - Otherwise, each piece can be named as author_title and be put in the "miscauthors" folder (es.: miyoshiakachi_theinterview).
-- Shoot me a message on Discord, at miyoshiakachi.
+- Shoot me a message on Discord, at miyoshiakachi and let's talk.

 If you want your art to be removed, you can:

-- Shoot me a message on Discord, at miyoshiakachi with some proof that it's your art.
+- Shoot me a message on Discord, at miyoshiakachi, with some proof that it's your art.
-- Make a pull request removing the pages with your art with some proof that it's your art.
+- Open an issue on GitHub asking for the removal of the pages with the art and with some proof that it's your art.

 ### The project going forward